imageio/imageio/docs/classes.rst

     Get the first known potential format.
 Calling this method repeatedly will yield different formats until the list of potential formats is exhausted.

+  .. _insertdocs-imageio-Request-get_result:

+  .. py:method:: imageio.Request.get_result()

+    For internal use.
+In some situations a write action can have a result (bytes data).
+That is obtained with this function.